shuangology/CausalDecisionTree/README.md

 to the investors.
 When one investor is making trading decisions from a variety financial products, the whole process is usually not linear but hierarchy(tree - like) .

-In other words, investors make decisions based on a sequence of variables and reach to the final decision based on a hierarchical 'if-else' questions.
+In other words, investors make decisions based on a sequence of variables and reach to the final decision based on a set of hierarchical 'if-else' questions.
 Multiple variables are not likely to be proceeded in parallel in human mind.
 This results in a different inference tools.
 In classical econometrics, a typical regression approach would be to fit a logit model to a binary variable.
 However, even thought the regressors are correct, a logit model may still fail to make good inference.
 Logit model do not recognize that the data set embeds a hierarchical structure.